 We recommend products that we love.
 When you buy through links on our site, we may earn an affiliate commission.

 Are you interested in learning more about credit scores and where you stand in comparison to other adults throughout the US?
-If so, let’s delve into some insightful consumer credit score statistics across 2020 and 2021.
+If so, let’s delve into some insightful consumer credit score statistics.

-According to data released by FICO (Fair Isaac Corporation) in 2021, the average FICO score is 716.
-It’s estimated that the average credit score rose a total of five points from the previous year.1
+According to the most recent data released by FICO (Fair Isaac Corporation), the average FICO score is 716.1

 How is a FICO score determined for American consumers?
 The credit scoring system calculates your credit score using the following breakdown.

 - Payment history, or how frequently you’ve paid credit cards and loans on time: 35%

 - Amounts owed, or the total amount of credit you’re using in comparison to your total credit limit (credit utilization, for which spending on your credit cards and other lines of credit should always be less than 30 percent of your total limit): 30%

 - New credit reported by credit reporting bureaus, or how often you’ve applied for and opened up new lines of credit like credit cards or student loans: 10%

 - Credit mix, the variety of credit types you have (credit cards, mortgages, auto loans, etc.): 10%

 You can always check your score for free with tools from Credit Karma to monitor it and catch up with the average FICO score in the US!